spack/spack/lib/spack/docs/tutorial_basics.rst

     Fetch: 0.58s.
 Build: 1.15s.
 Total: 1.73s.
     [+] /home/ubuntu/test/spack/opt/spack/linux-ubuntu16.04-x86_64/gcc-5.4.0/zlib-1.2.11-5nus6knzumx4ik2yl44jxtgtsl7d54xb

-Spack can install software either from source or from a binary cache.
+Spack can install software from either source or a binary cache.
 Packages in the binary cache are signed with GPG for security.
-For the tutorial we have prepared a binary cache so you don't have to wait on slow compilation from source.
-To be able to install from the binary cache, we will need to trust the GPG key that the binary cache was prepared with.
+For this tutorial, we prepared a binary cache so you don't have to wait for slow compilation from source.
+To install from the binary cache, we need to trust the GPG key that the binary cache was prepared with.

 .. code-block:: console